-- 1. The present Convention is applicable, except as otherwise provided hereafter, to all migrant workers and members of their families without distinction of any kind such as sex, race, colour, language, religion or convictions, political or other opinion, national, ethnic or social origin, nationality, age, economic position, property, marital status, birth or other status. - 2.
-The present Convention shall apply during the entire migration process of migrant workers and members of their families, which comprises preparation for migration, departure, transit and the entire period of stay, and remunerated activity in the State of employment as well as return to the State of origin or the State of normal residence.
+- 1. The present Convention is applicable, except as otherwise provided hereafter, to all migrant workers and members of their families without distinction of any kind such as sex, race, colour, language, religion or belief, political or other opinion, national, ethnic or social origin, nationality, age, economic position, property, marital status, birth or other status. - 2.
+The present Convention shall apply during the entire migration process of migrant workers and members of their families, which comprises preparation for migration, departure, transit and the entire period of stay and remunerated activity in the State of employment as well as return to the State of origin or the State of normal residence.

-For the purpose of the present Convention:
+For the purposes of the present Convention:

-1. The term "migrant worker" refers to a person who is to be engaged, is engaged or has been engaged in a remunerated activity in a State of which he or she is not a national.
+- 1. The term "migrant workers" refers to persons who are to be engaged, are engaged or have been engaged in a remunerated activity in a State of which they are not nationals. - 2. (a) The term "frontier workers" refers to migrant workers who retain their habitual residence in a neighbouring State to which they normally return every day and at least once a week; - (b) The term "seasonal workers" refers to migrant workers whose work by its character is dependent on seasonal conditions and is performed only during part of the year; - (c) The term "seafarers", which includes fishermen, refers to migrant workers employed on board a vessel registered in a State of which they are not nationals; - (d) The term "workers on an offshore installation" refers to migrant workers employed on an offshore installation that is under the jurisdiction of a State of which they are not nationals; - (e) The term "itinerant workers" refers to migrant workers who, having their habitual residence in one State, have to travel to another State or States for short periods, owing to the nature of their occupation; - (f) The term "project-tied workers" refers to migrant workers admitted to a State of employment for a defined period to work solely on a specific project being carried out in that State by their employer or enterprise; - (g) The term "specified-employment workers" refers to migrant workers:

-- . (a) The term "frontier worker" refers to a migrant worker who retains his or her habitual residence in a neighbouring State to which he or she normally returns every day and at least once a week; - (b) The term "seasonal worker" refers to a migrant worker whose work by its character is dependent on seasonal conditions and is performed only during part of the year; - (c) The term "seafarer", which includes a fisherman, refers to a migrant worker employed on board a vessel registered in a State of which he or she is not a national; - (d) The term "worker on an offshore installation" refers to a migrant worker employed on an offshore installation that is under the jurisdiction of a State of which he or she is not a national; - (e) The term. "itinerant worker" refers to a migrant worker who, having his or her habitual residence in one State, has to travel to another State or States for short periods, owing to the nature of his or her occupation; - (f) The term "project-tied worker" refers to a migrant worker admitted to a State of employment for a defined period to work solely on a specific project being carried out in that State by his or her employer or enterprise; - (g) The term "specified-employment worker" refers to a migrant worker: - (i) Who has been sent by his or her employer for a restricted and defined period of time to a State of which he or she is not a national to undertake a specific assignment or duty; - (ii) Who engages for a restricted and defined period of time in work that requires professional, commercial, technical or other highly specialized skill; - (iii) Who, upon the request of his or her employer in the State of employment, engages for a restricted and defined period of time in work whose nature is transitory or brief;
+- (i) Who have been sent by their employer for a restricted and defined period of time to a State of which they are not nationals to undertake a specific assignment or duty; - (ii) Who engage for a restricted and defined period of time in work that requires professional, commercial, technical or other highly specialized skill; - (iii) Who, upon the request of their employer in the State of employment, engage for a restricted and defined period of time in work whose nature is transitory or brief;

-and who is required to depart from the State of employment either at the expiration of his or her authorized period of stay, or earlier if he or she no longer undertakes that specific assignment or duty or engages in that work;
+and who are required to depart from the State of employment either at the expiration of their authorized period of stay, or earlier if they no longer undertake that specific assignment or duty or engage in that work;

-(h) The term "self-employed worker" refers to a migrant worker who is engaged in a remunerated activity otherwise than under a contract of employment and who earns his living through this activity normally working alone or together with members of his family, and to any other migrant worker recognized as self-employed by applicable legislation of the State of employment or bilateral or multilateral agreements.
+(h) The term "self-employed workers" refers to migrant workers who are engaged in a remunerated activity otherwise than under a contract of employment and who earn their living through this activity normally working alone or together with members of their families, and to any other migrant workers recognized as self-employed by applicable legislation of the State of employment or bilateral or multilateral agreements.